The 7th Privacy Symposium Africa

 Let’s Talk Sessions are designed to encourage informal and interactive discussions on various privacy-related topics.
 With participants from all over Africa, this is an opportunity to connect, seek out inspiration, and find collaboration opportunities.

-This year’s edition will be a dynamic, interactive discussion bridging policy, technology, and societal dynamics.
+This year’s edition was a dynamic, interactive discussion bridging policy, technology, and societal dynamics.

 Call for Papers